 For best performance of the auto header height control (AHHC), perform these procedures with the center-link set to D. When setup and calibration are complete, adjust the center-link back to desired header angle.
-Refer to 3.7.5 Header Angle, page 72.
+For instructions, refer to 3.7.4 Header Angle, page 94.